chidiwilliams/buzz/README.md

 ### Record audio playing from computer

-To record audio playing from an application on your computer, you can install an audio loopback driver (a program that lets you create virtual audio devices).
+To record audio playing from an application on your computer, you may install an audio loopback driver (a program that lets you create virtual audio devices).
 The rest of this guide will use [BlackHole](https://github.com/ExistentialAudio/BlackHole) on Mac, but you can use other alternatives for your operating system (see [LoopBeAudio](https://nerds.de/en/loopbeaudio.html), [LoopBack](https://rogueamoeba.com/loopback/), and [Virtual Audio Cable](https://vac.muzychenko.net/en/)).

 1. Install [BlackHole via Homebrew](https://github.com/ExistentialAudio/BlackHole#option-2-install-via-homebrew)